Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 I got my hands-on to a 6GB RAM variant in which the gaming performance was good.
 Well, I played PUBG in HD graphics with extreme frame rate and the gameplay was smooth as a hot knife cutting through butter.
 This gaming experience is further enhanced by the Game Turbo feature that has been included in MIUI along with other great features like Security which is similar to Samsung’s Device Care.

-Sometimes while playing PUBG, I never felt problems like lag or freezing but I went through mic problem all the time.
+Sometimes while playing PUBG, I never felt problems like lag or freezing but I went through mic problems all the time.
 While you hold the phone in landscape mode, your hand covers the whole mic and the voice goes very scratchy in other players’ speakers resulting in poor communication with partners while gaming.
 And also the phone heated a bit but not that much which is a plus point.
-The phone comes in two storage variants; 4GB/64GB and 6GB/128GB which can be further extended via microSDXC slot.
+The phone comes in two storage variants; 4GB/64GB and 6GB/128GB which can be further extended via a microSDXC slot.

 Read Redmi 9 Price and Specs.

 This mammoth 5020mAh battery does a good job when it comes to providing juice to the device efficiently even in heavy usage or high graphics work.
 Well, I played PUBG on HD graphics with Extreme Frame Rate and a good level of display brightness for 2.5 hours straight and the battery went from 98% to 66%.
 32% of battery juice for 2.5 hours of extreme gaming, sounds fair to me for the price.

 Even if the juice drains, you have 18W Fast Charging to fill up the juice real quick.
 As for connectivity, the device houses a 3.5mm headphone jack, a Type-C Reversible connector, and a Hybrid SIM tray.
 Overall the battery performance and connectivity of this phone are great.